For queries about the IRIS project please contact iris@ucl.ac.uk

 - Faculty of Maths & Physical Sciences

-I graduated with a degree in Physics from the University of Oxford (Somerville College) in 1984.
-My PhD is from UCL (1991), and I continued as a post-doc in the Atmospheric Physics Laboratory.
+I have a Physics degree from the University of Oxford (Somerville College) in 1984.
+My PhD is from UCL (1991), where I continued as a post-doc in the Atmospheric Physics Laboratory.
 I have been running the group's ground-based optical programme since 1995.
 My work is divided between research and teaching in the Department of Physics & Astronomy.
-Currently I am a member of the NERC Peer Review College and have been a member of several NERC moderating panels over the last few years since the ground-based observational component of the UK's Solar-Terrestrial Physics research community was transferred from PPARC/STFC to NERC.
+Currently I am a member of the NERC Peer Review College and have been a member of several NERC moderating panels since the ground-based observational component of the UK's Solar-Terrestrial Physics research community was transferred from PPARC/STFC to NERC.
 I am also a Fellow of the Royal Astronomical Society and member of the American Geophysical Union.